 Cover it

-Even if you store your firewood in a dry, well-ventilated area, it’s still a good idea to cover it with a tarp or other waterproof cover to protect it from rain and snow.
+Cover firewood with a tarp or other waterproof cover to protect it from rain and snow.

 Make sure it’s dry